A dog-proof cat litter box is essential if you have a cat and a dog household. We are a cat family (currently) with a guest dog.

 1. Iris Top Entry Litter Box

-The opening as seen in the image below is enough to deter the average nosy doggie looking for a snack.
+The opening, as seen in the image above, is enough to deter the average nosy dog looking for a snack.

 This box can take large cats.